 Notice that your favorite insertables tend to be curved?
 You’re probably into g-spot/prostate stimulation.
 Don’t get the fuss over the Rechargeable Magic Wand?
 You might just need a more pinpointed shape like the Tango.
 Hate buzzy vibrations?
 Avoid anything powered by disposable batteries.
 Sex with just bodies usually can’t provide these insights, which inevitably expand our capacity for pleasure.

-In fact, sex toys can improve partnered sex because buying or using them together facilitates communication, which is so essential.
-If you’re lucky enough to live near more progressive sex shops like Babeland or Good Vibrations, take your partner shopping.
-These shops are upscale, well-lit, and full of brilliant sex educators who help you make informed decisions.
-You will never meet bigger sex toy nerds in your life, so be sure to pick their brains.
+In fact, sex toys can actually improve partnered sex because buying and/or using them together facilitates communication, which is so essential.
+If you’re lucky enough to live near progressive sex shops like Babeland or Good Vibrations, take your partner shopping.
+These shops are upscale, well-lit, and full of brilliant sex educators who can help you make informed decisions.
+You’ll never meet bigger sex toy nerds in your life, so be sure to pick their brains.
 Plus, having a third party involved can take some pressure off and normalize the subject matter.

 Orgasms: they feel great.
 But did you know they can actually be medicinal?
 During sex, our blood flow is increased, we’re taking in more oxygen, and endorphins rush like floodwater.
 These physiological changes reduce tension, relieve pain, and boost your mood.
 So why not take advantage of this?
 The next time you’re super congested, try to make yourself come.
 Even if if your airways don’t completely clear every time, the sinus pain and pressure are probably gone!